-- Increase your Strength, Dexterity, or Constitution score by 1, to a maximum of 20. - You gain proficiency with medium armor.
-If you are already proficient with medium armor, instead while you are wearing medium armor, you can add 3, rather than 2, to your AC if you have a Dexterity of 16 or higher, and you ignore the bulky property of medium armor.
+- You gain proficiency with medium armor.
+If you are already proficient with medium armor, instead increase your Strength or Dexterity score by 1, to a maximum of 20. - While you are wearing medium armor, you can add 3, rather than 2, to your AC if you have a Dexterity of 16 or higher. - Wearing medium armor doesn't impose disadvantage on your Dexterity (Stealth) checks.